Georgia House of Representatives: Composition

-According to the state constitution of 1983, this body is to comprise no fewer than 180 members elected for two-year terms.
+According to the Georgia Constitution of 1983, this body is to comprise no fewer than 180 members elected for two-year terms.
 Current state law provides for 180 members.
 Elections are held the first Tuesday after the first Monday in November in even-numbered years.

 It is the third-largest lower house of the 50 United States (behind New Hampshire (400) and Pennsylvania (203)).
 Republicans currently have a majority, though Democrats have gained seats in recent elections.

 As of 2011, attorneys account for about 16.1% of the membership of the Georgia House of Representatives, a relatively low figure.

 Officers

-The House of Representatives elects its own Speaker as well as a Speaker Pro Tempore.
+The House of Representatives elects its own speaker as well as a speaker pro tempore.
 Speaker Jon G. Burns was elected on January 9, 2023.
-Speaker Pro Tempore Jan Jones, who served as Speaker after the passing of Speaker David Ralston, was reelected to her previous position on that day as well.
-The Speaker Pro Tempore becomes Speaker in case of the death, resignation, or permanent disability of the Speaker.
-The Speaker Pro Tempore serves until a new Speaker is elected.
-In addition there is a Clerk of the House, who is charged with overseeing the flow of legislation through the body.
+Speaker Pro Tempore Jan Jones, who served as speaker following the death of Speaker David Ralston, was reelected to her previous position on that day as well.
+The speaker pro tempore becomes speaker in case of the death, resignation, or permanent disability of the speaker.
+The speaker pro tempore serves until a new speaker is elected.
+In addition there is a clerk of the House, who is charged with overseeing the flow of legislation through the body.
 The current clerk is William L. Reilly.